Satisfactory Academic Progress (SAP) for Financial Aid Recipients

 College and federal regulations require a qualitative standard, represented by a student’s grade point average (GPA).

-GPA: A student must maintain both a semester GPA and a cumulative GPA of at least 2.0.
+GPA: A student must maintain a cumulative GPA of at least 2.0.

 Quantitative Standard (Pace and Maximum Time Frame)